Loading...

 Note: Only Immuta uses the connection you provide and injects all policy controls when users query the system.
 In other words, users always connect through Immuta with policies enforced and have no direct association with this connection.

-If a client certificate is required to connect to the source database, you can add it in the Upload Certificates section at the bottom of the form.
+If a client certificate is required to connect to the source database, you can add it in the Upload Certificates section.

 Decide how to virtually populate the data source by selecting one of the options: